ProgrammingAway/CodingChallenges/TicTacToe/blog.md

 ## My Attempt

 I didn't give much thought into this challenge when I chose to do it, but I wanted these challenges to be fairly quick and therefore, text based.
-When I went to start typing code, I realized I would have to put some thought into how to play TTT in text form.
+When I went to start typing code, I realized I would have to put some thought into how to play Tic Tac Toe in text form.

 I first started thinking about the data structure to hold the game board.
 Originally, I was thinking of creating a two dimensional array since that would be most similar to an actual Tic Tac Toe game board.
 However, after a few lines of code I decided it would probably be easier to represent this in just a one dimensional array.
 So I created an array for the game board that would originally hold the position number, but eventually will hold the player character when a play is made.
 I also created a list of arrays that represent winning sequences based on that board.